tweag/haskell-training/material/persistence.md

 In the Haskell ecosystem there are several libraries one could choose to interact with the database.

-They differ a lot in the degree of abstraction they add on top of the database.
+They differ a lot in the level of abstraction they add on top of the database.

+---

 The simplest are [postgresql-simple](https://hackage.haskell.org/package/postgresql-simple) and [mysql-simple](https://hackage.haskell.org/package/mysql-simple)

 ---

-We are going to use [rel8](https://hackage.haskell.org/package/rel8), a library which helps us to abstract away from the database and have a very Haskell-oriented approach
+We are going to use [rel8](https://hackage.haskell.org/package/rel8), a library which helps us to abstract away from the database and has a very Haskell-oriented approach

 ```yaml
 -- package.yaml